vogonsorg/q2dos/readme.txt

 * Loading/unloading game DLLs in DXE3 format.

 What works but needs more testing?
+* Playing in a Windows 9x DOS box.
 * Modern sound cards like AC'97 or HDA
 * Mouse wheel support. (see info below.)
 * Hor+ FOV scaling. (see info below.)

 What doesn't work:
-* Playing in a Win9x or NTVDM DOS box.
+* Playing in a Windows NT NTVDM DOS box.
+If you must, +set sw_mode 1.
 * TGA files from maps that were only optimized for OpenGL.
 * Some models from Whale's WODX server can crash the software renderer.
 I'm assuming they're custom player models as I tried replaying the same maps